Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Results

 \section{Results}

-In this section we perform a number of experiments to evaluate our proposed framework.
-We first demonstrate our pattern simplification method in Section \ref{sub:results_stiffness}, followed by our shape optimization in Section \ref{sub:results_shape}.
+In this section, we perform a number of experiments to evaluate our proposed framework.
+We first demonstrate our pattern simplification method in Section \ref{sub:results_stiffness} and analyze the importance of the choice of training shapes in Section \ref{sub:results_training}.
+We then demonstrate the advantage of pattern simplification by using the simplified pattern for the task of shape optimization and comparing its computational cost to the cost of optimization with {the original zigzag pattern} in Section \ref{sub:results_shape}.

-\subsection{Simplification results}
+\subsection{Simplification Results}

-The top of Figure \ref{fig:hexes} shows an example of how a single hexagon cell with meso-structures deforms when moving the two anchor points marked by circles along the x-axis.
+The top of Figure \ref{fig:hexes} shows an example of how a single {hexagon cell containing zigzag-springs} deforms when moving the two anchor points marked by circles along the x-axis.
 For the simplified hexagon cell (bottom), this in-plane bending deformation corresponds to both stretching and in-plane bending of the edges.
-By finding appropriate material stiffness parameters, the coordinates of the corner vertices become identical for both the complex and simplified cells.
+By finding appropriate material stiffness parameters, the coordinates of the corner vertices become identical for {both the original cell with zigzag-springs and the simplified cell.}

-Figure \ref{fig:stiffness_results} shows larger patterns made of $7x6$ hexagon cells simulated using our approach.
-The complex patterns on the left contain $12643$ vertices and $12684$ edge segments, while the simplified patterns on the right only contain $563$ vertices and $604$ edge segments, significantly reducing the computational cost of the simulation while yielding a good approximation of the resulting deformed patterns.
+Figure \ref{fig:stiffness_results} shows larger patterns made of $7x6$ hexagon cells simulated using our approach. {The zigzag patterns} on the left contain $12643$ vertices and $12684$ edge segments, while the simplified patterns on the right only contain $563$ vertices and $604$ edge segments, significantly reducing the computational cost of the simulation while yielding a good approximation of the resulting deformed patterns.

+As an experiment, we use the proposed method to find the optimal parameters for the patterns shown in Figure \ref{fig:local_stiffness}.
+In all examples we use a structure of $7 \times 6$ hexagon cells with a circumradius of $7 mm$ and origin coordinates $c_0 = (0,0)$.
+The cross-section of {the original pattern with zigzag springs} is $0.6 mm$ wide and $3 mm$ thick.
+For this experiment, we set the stiffness parameters with regard to stretching, bending, and twisting to $10^{10}$, $10^6$, and $10^6$ respectively.
+Together with the width and thickness of the cross-section, they form the material parameters $k_T$.

+For the simple pattern, we subdivide each hexagon edge into $4$ segments of equal length.
+With this choice, the x-coordinates of the vertices between the edge segments coincide with the peaks of the zigzag springs in the original pattern, where they are most flexible.
+Increasing the number of edge segments can increase the accuracy of the simulation, especially when using patterns with larger cells or zigzag springs with more windings, but also increases the computational cost.
+We evaluate the influence of this parameter in Table \ref{tab:numsegs}.